-Massachusetts School of Law's mission is to provide an academically rigorous, affordable legal education, emphasizing ethics, advocacy, leadership, and professional skills.
-MSLAW provides an accessible and affordable legal education to tomorrow's leaders in law, business, and technology who seek to contribute to their communities as advocates, lawyers, and leaders.
-Lawyers have substantial influence in our society, and MSLAW prepares its graduates to use that power to help their clients and obtain the societal advancement that a law degree has traditionally provided.
+Massachusetts School of Law's mission is to provide an academically rigorous, affordable legal education emphasizing ethics, advocacy, leadership, and professional skills.
+MSLAW provides this accessible, affordable legal education to tomorrow's leaders in law, business, and technology who seek to contribute to their communities as advocates, lawyers, and leaders.
+Lawyers have an outsized influence in our society and MSLAW prepares its graduates to use their skills to help their clients while providing its graduates the societal advancement and influence that a law degree has traditionally provided.